 Learn to Sail courses are run throughout the summer.
 Memberships cost $250.00 for the season.
 This includes a corporate membership with Kingston Yacht Club.
 All memberships are guaranteed at least 1-2 sails per week.
 Free one day trials are available.
 Contact the ASK Head Instructor for more information.

-Can schedule sailing times throughout the summer by contacting the head instructor through the email listed below.
+Returning sailors can schedule sailing times throughout the summer by contacting the head instructor through the email listed below.

 Able Sail Kingston appreciates the generosity of individuals who believe in our program and would like to make a tax deductible charity donation.
 To make a donation and qualify for a Charitable tax receipt (min $25 donation to qualify) you will need to donate via the Paypal button below (Paypal account not required).
 You can also use the donate button to pay sailing fees:

 KYC Main Office: 613.548.3052